For more information contact:

 - Completes the applicable Exception Request form and routes it to the AFO for signature; then

-- Attaches the completed and signed form to the Workday transaction that is used for the purchase.
+- Attaches the completed and signed form to the Workday Procurement Card Transaction Verification for the purchase.

-See the Workday Procurement Card Exception Requests knowledge base.
+See the Workday Procurement Card Exception Requests reference guide.

 Obtaining a procurement care requires:

-- Submittal of a Procurement Card Application, which includes acceptance of the terms and conditions of a Procurement Cardholder Agreement.
+- Submission of a Procurement Card Application, which includes acceptance of the terms and conditions of a Procurement Cardholder Agreement.

-- Attendance at procurement card training provided or authorized by the Procurement Card Manager.
+- Attendance at all required procurement card trainings as provided by Card Services and Human Resource Services.
 (See Training.)